Pre-General Availability: 2017-05-24

 |JEP 225: Javadoc Search||

 Provides a search box to the generated API documentation.
-You can use this search box to search for program elements, tagged words, and phrases within the documentation.
+Use this search box to find program elements, tagged words, and phrases within the documentation.

 |JEP 261: Module System||

-These are the VM enhancements in JDK 9.
+These are the JVM enhancements in JDK 9.

 |JEP 165: Compiler Control||